Back to news

 Strong value for technical teamsUI can feel cluttered

 Two of those cons deserve a word.
-The licence is the Sustainable Use License, which is fair-code rather than an OSI-approved open-source licence; it's free to self-host for internal use but carries restrictions around reselling n8n as a service.
-And the community is genuinely active, with the GitHub repo sitting near 193k stars, so help is rarely far away.
+The licence is the Sustainable Use License (opens in a new tab), which is fair-code rather than an OSI-approved open-source licence; it's free to self-host for internal use but carries restrictions around reselling n8n as a service.
+And the community is genuinely active, with the GitHub repo sitting near 193k stars (opens in a new tab), so help is rarely far away.

 Verdict